ToracX/turbo-sniffle/README.md

 ## Using the plugin
 You get two accesoires packed in one tile, seperating them is completely possible

+First accesoiry is the led slider, this has two main functions.
+* Changing brightness, simply by sliding to an exact percentage.
+* Changing color, when you change the color the dreamscreen gets set to ambient mode and will display the set color.

-First accesoiry is the switch, this is used for setting the mode.
+Second accesoiry is the switch, this is used for setting the mode.
 * Flipping it on enables video mode / amiblight.
 * Flipping it off puts the dreamscreen to sleep.

+Third accesoiry is the switch, this is used for setting the mode.
+* Flipping it on enables ambient mode.
+* Flipping it off puts the dreamscreen to video mode.

+4th accesoiry is the switch, this is used for setting the mode.
+* Flipping it on enables music mode.
+* Flipping it off puts the dreamscreen to video mode.

+5th accesoiry is the switch, this is used for switch between ambient modes.
+* Flipping it on enables Pop Scene.
+* Flipping it off puts the dreamscreen to Forrest Scene.

+6th accesoiry is the switch, this is used for switch between ambient modes.
+* Flipping it on enables July 4th Scene.
+* Flipping it off puts the dreamscreen to Holiday Scene.

+7th accesoiry is the switch, this is used for switch between ambient modes.
+* Flipping it on enables Ocean Scene.
+* Flipping it off puts the dreamscreen to Rainbow Scene.

-Second accesoiry is the led slider, this has two main functions.
+8th accesoiry is the switch, this is used for switch between ambient modes.
-* Changing brightness, simply by sliding to an exact percentage.
-* Changing color, when you change the color the dreamscreen gets set to ambient mode and will display the set color.
+* Flipping it on enables Twinkle Scene.
+* Flipping it off puts the dreamscreen to Fireside Scene.

 ## Ideas for usage